ngaioKhauri/quest-submissions/Chapter5.md

 **What does "force casting" with as! do?
 Why is it useful in our Collection?**

+Force casting changes from one type to another type (for example from the generic `@NonFungibleToken.NFT` type to the more specific `@NFT` type (the CryptoPoops NFT type).

+This is useful in our Collection because although the deposit function must take in `@NonFungibleToken.NFT`, the force casting to the CryptoPoops NFT type ensures that we can only deposit CryptoPoops NFTs in our collection.

 **What does auth do?
 When do we use it?**

+Prepending auth gives us an "authorized" reference to a resource.

+We use it when we want to downcast a reference to a resource to another reference.
+To do this, the origin reference that we have must be an authorized reference.

 **This last quest will be your most difficult yet.
 Take this contract:**
 ```